How our degrees work

 Degrees

-An undergraduate degree, also known as a Bachelor’s degree, is the first level of degree study at university.
+An undergraduate degree, also known as a Bachelor’s degree, is the first level of degree study at a university.
 Each degree has its own set of requirements you need to complete in order to graduate.

 Most degrees take three years of full-time study.
 Degrees in Engineering, Law, and Midwifery take four years of full-time study.